xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 After installing one of those plugins, go to Katalon Studio and click **Reload Plugins**.
 [Learn more about how to reload plugins](https://docs.katalon.com/katalon-store/docs/user/access-store-in-KS.html#reload-plugins).

-**Query Provider**: the query syntax standard of a plugin that is currently applied.
+**Query Provider**: The query syntax standard of a plugin that is currently applied.
 For example, when you successfully install the *Basic Search For Dynamic Test Suite* plugin, the query syntax standard becomes "Built-in".

-**Query**: this search box allows you to input the query syntax manually.
+**Query**: This search box allows you to input the query syntax manually.
 For example, `id=(Test Cases/Simple Examples/Katalon Shop/Custom-keyword samples/Order and check out a single product)`.

 **Query Builder** provides a convenient way to create and run a query in Katalon Studio.